1edv/evolution/manuscript_code/model/README.md

       <li> <h4>tpu_model</h4>
     </ul>
     </ul>
-There is another subdirectory called CodeOcean_run here on CodeOcean, it is simply there because of CodeOcean's directory structure requirements and the contents can be better accessed in the results_summary directory mentioned above.
-On GitHub, we have ommitted the `CodeOcean_run` and as a result the `referee_response` directories.
+There is another subdirectory called CodeOcean_run here, it is simply there because of CodeOcean's directory structure requirements and CodeOcean_run's contents can be better accessed in the results_summary directory mentioned above.
+Pressing the 'Reproducible Run' button on CodeOcean runs the code here and reproduces Fig. R1 and Fig. R2 in the Reviewer response.

   <li> <h3>data </h3>